-&lt;sup>20 "Energy Technology Perspectives 2020," Energy Technology Perspectives (International Energy Agency, low-emission hydrogen production, enabling carbon dioxide removal, and providing low-carbon dispatchable power.
-Today, CCUS projects around the world have the capacity to capture about 40 Mt CO2 each year.
-IEA's net zero pathway would require 7,600 Mt CO2 to be captured in 2050, with 5,245 Mt CO2 captured from fossil fuels and processes.
-In this scenario, almost 40% of CO2 captured in 2050 would be from industry and 20% would be from the electricity sector.
+CCUS contributes to the transition to net zero in multiple ways: addressing emissions from existing and newly built energy assets, providing solutions in hard-to-abate sectors, supporting low-emission hydrogen production, enabling carbon dioxide removal, and providing low-carbon dispatchable power.^{25,26} Today, CCUS projects around the world have the capacity to capture about 40 Mt of carbon dioxide each year.
+IEA's net zero pathway would require 7,600 Mt of carbon dioxide to be captured in 2050, with 5,245 Mt of carbon dioxide captured from fossil fuels and processes.27 In this scenario, almost 40 percent of CO2 captured in 2050 would be from industry and 20 percent would be from the electricity sector.
 Unfortunately, CCUS technologies remain at an early stage of development and some experts view such a massive scale up of CCUS capacity as unrealistic, even with strong policy support.